The Sea Glass Shawl Knitting Pattern

 I used five colors in soft cotton all from Rico Yarns in Rico Creative Cotton Aran – a fairly inexpensive yarn that comes in a wonderful array of colors.

-I love the way it works up and can be used for many projects, from garments to wraps, to creating crochet bathroom essentials.
+I love the way cotton yarn feels and can be used for many projects, from a simple shawl, or a sweater, to tees and tanks.

 This Can Also Be A Great Beach Shawl